 Using the HitmanPro Software

-- The software will finish scanning your system and will list out all the infected malware files, including those touched by the Zeus virus.
+- The software will finish scanning your system and list all the infected malware files, including those touched by the Zeus virus.
 You must click Next if you are ready to get rid of the malware.

-These are the ways to remove Zeus virus and protect your system’s information.
+These are the ways to remove the Zeus virus and protect your system’s information.
 After all, you can never be too careful with your data.